corda/corda5-samples/java-samples/referencestates-sanctionsbody/README.md

 ### Running the app

 In Corda 5, flows will be triggered via `POST /flow/{holdingidentityshorthash}` and flow result will need to be view at `GET /flow/{holdingidentityshorthash}/{clientrequestid}`
-* holdingidentityshorthash: the id of the network participants, ie Bob, Alice, Charlie.
+* holdingidentityshorthash: the id of the network participants, ie SanctionBody, Bob, Charlie and DodgyParty.
 You can view all the short hashes of the network member with another gradle task called `ListVNodes`
 * clientrequestid: the id you specify in the flow requestBody when you trigger a flow.